pierpy/DeepIcaClassification/README.md

                                   4. eeg.srate: sampling frequency;
                                   5. eeg.filename: name to the CNN input file;
-                  output: input_name --> string indicating the filename for the classification() function; eeg        --> struct as input struct with new formatted variables
+                  output: input_name --> string indicating the filename for the classification() function; eeg        --> struct as input struct with new formatted variables.

+then you can perform the classification of the ICA components with the following function

 - [ probabilities ] = classification( input_name ) --> this function performs the CNN classification of the ICA components,                                                          takes as input the filename previously obtained by the function "[input_name, eeg] =formatdata( eeg )".
                   input: input_name --> string corresponding to the filename previously obtained by the function